 FRP/GRP/GRE Material Properties

-A3 and System design factor calculated automatically where it needed. al() and hl() already multiplied by temperature factor A1 in the database.
-All material properties stored in the material database, all pipe and fitting properties stored in the pipe and fitting dialog windows.
+A3 and System design factors are calculated automatically where needed. al() and hl() already multiplied by temperature factor A1 in the database.
+All material properties are stored in the material database, and all pipe and fitting properties are stored in the pipe and fitting dialog windows.

 The database contains all data needed for FRP/GRP/GRE analysis.
-Just select material and then work like it’s a steel piping.
+Just select the material and then work like it’s steel piping.
 See Video about FRP/GRP/GRE stress analysis.

 HDPE Material Properties